naveenNTP/docker-hadoop-hive-dsai2024/README.md

 Got it!
-Here's the updated README with the correct versions:
+Here's the updated README with the correct versions and additional notes:

 # 🐳 **Docker Compose Environment for Hadoop, Hive, and Spark**